Ash5466/PokemonFetcher/README.md

 # Pokémon Search App 🎮

 A simple JavaScript app that lets you search for any Pokémon by name and fetches real-time data using the [PokéAPI](https://pokeapi.co/).
-Just type in a Pokémon’s name, hit search, and instantly get its details like stats, abilities, and more.
+Just type in a Pokémon’s name, hit search, and instantly get its image.
+It can be simply customized to get more details.

 ---